StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 You can define this as 3 function

 ### Lock(amount,sender)
-Sender locks his/her amount with an refund expiry
+Sender locks his/her amount with an refund expiry if no action taken(100 block)

 ### Send(signed_transaction) (off chain)
 sender sends the signed transaction to reciver where amount <=lock_amount.
 This is sent Off chain

 ### Collect(signed_transaction)
-reciver relays one of the transaction to the blockchain he got from sender off chain and
+reciver relays one of the transaction to the blockchain he/she got from sender off chain and

 ### Cancel()